axelvanherle/SnakeInCPP/README.md

 - [X] useful proven (dynamic) polymorphism
 - [ ] useful use of "this" (if code doesn't work without it)
 - [X] useful member function
-- [ ] default values in function definition
+- [X] default values in function definition
+    - setPlayerName
 - [X] useful member variable
 - [X] useful getters and setters for member variables
 - [X] correct use of inline function